FraunhoferISST/diva-docs/docs/02-User-Docs/08-Details/02-general-metadata.md

 title: General Metadata
 ---

-# General Metadata

 ## General Page

-This page is the same for all types of resources.
+This page is mostly the same for all types of resources.
 To edit a field, just click on it and the edit mode will be activated.
 Make your change and click the checkmark icon to save them.
 The following metadata can be edited: